UWHustle/Efficiently-Searching-In-Memory-Sorted-Arrays/reproduce_experiments/README.md

 | start_notebook.sh | Starts the jupyter notebook that creates the figures based on the experiment results. |

 ##### Notes
-+ The datasets used in our experiments are produced during execution by our benchmarking framework or they are located in the src/datasets folder of the repository.
++The datasets used in our experiments are produced during execution by our benchmarking framework or they are located in the src/datasets folder of the repository.
 Our setup runs all the experiments one by one.
 The benchmarking framework provides the option to export the datasets it generates.
-+ We run each experiment multiple times to ensure stable results, as we describe in our paper.
++We run each experiment multiple times to ensure stable results, as we describe in our paper.
-+ We only use one seed per each randomly generated dataset, the results in our paper use multiple seeds to reduce the effects of randomness.
++We only use one seed per each randomly generated dataset to reproduce the experiments, the results in our paper use multiple seeds to reduce the effects of randomness.